rrgmc/qdiimpl/README.md

   -overwrite
         overwrite file if exists
   -package string
-        package name; if not set, use package from dir -same-package
+        package name if not the current directory -same-package
         output package should be the same as the source (default true) -tags string